Earl of Breadalbane and Holland: Pretenders

 There are claims that Hungarian-born Huba Campbell (born 1945) petitioned the Lord Lyon for recognition of his right to the Earldom of Breadalbane and Holland, together with the subsidiary titles, and to the undifferenced arms.
 However, an extensive search in the records of the Lyon Office and discussions with the lawyer involved shows that no such petition was ever made.
-Genealogist Hugh Peskett failed to find any evidence in Hungary of such a link, and the search was abandoned on 2000.
+Genealogist Hugh Peskett failed to find any evidence in Hungary of such a link, and the search was abandoned in 2000.
 The claim that Huba is the great-great-grandson of George Andrew Campbell (1791–1852)- brother of Charles William Campbell of Borland, who was grandfather of the ninth Earl- The claimed descent was at any rate published in Burke's Peerage in 2003.

 A British aristocrat, Sir Lachlan Campbell, 6th Baronet, also claims the titles.
 He is a descendant of Sir Guy Campbell, 1st Baronet, grandson of John Campbell, son of the Honourable Colin Campbell, the son of first Earl by his second marriage to Lady Mary Campbell.
-Sir Lachlan however, is apparently unable to succeed because his ancestor John Campbell was illegitimate (see Campbell baronets, of St Cross Mede, for further history of this branch of the family).
+Sir Lachlan, however, is apparently unable to succeed because his ancestor John Campbell was illegitimate (see Campbell baronets of St Cross Mede, for further history of this branch of the family).